 What data should we gather?
 The answer to this question might actually surprise you.
-According to Todd Yellin (Netflix’s VP of Product Innovation), there are two types of data which can be used: explicit and implicit .
-In the Netflix case, the explicit is when user literally rates a movie.
-Implicit, on the other hand, is behavioral data – based on user clicks and usage of the app.
+According to Todd Yellin (Netflix’s VP of Product Innovation), there are two types of data that can be used: explicit and implicit .
+In the Netflix case, the explicit is when the user literally rates a movie.
+Implicit, on the other hand, is behavioural data – based on user clicks and usage of the app.
 Which type is more valuable?

-There is no universal answer to this questions, but in most cases, the implicit data would be more useful.
+There is no universal answer to this question, but in most cases, the implicit data would be more useful.
 And that is because… people lie.

 As this example shows, gathered data should be selected with consideration of industry specificity and should bring enough information to understand users’ decisions and needs.
-But here we encounter another problem: behavioral data, texts, and other unstructured data are more difficult to analyze and use in Machine Learning models than the structured ones.
-So now it is time to talk about the feature engineering.
+But here we encounter another problem: behavioural data, texts, and other unstructured data are more difficult to analyze and use in Machine Learning models than structured ones.
+So now it is time to talk about feature engineering.

 To show how important feature engineering in Data Science is, I would like to quote Andrew Ng – Google Brain co-founder and founder of deeplearning.ai: